react-figma/react-figma/src/render.md

 ##### `container` (required)

 The element to render into.
-Recommended use `figma.root` or `figma.currentPage`.
+It's recommended to use `figma.root` or `figma.currentPage`.

 #### Examples